-Positive news and happiness are so often missing from the mainstream news agendum and May is certainly no different from any other month.
-However, May was full of optimism for those who seek it in the news.
-Just take a look at some of the positive news stories that you might have missed.
+Positive news and happiness are so often missing from the mainstream news agendum and May is certainly no different.
+However, in fact, the month was full of optimistic news stories.
+Here's Ed Gould's top ten...

 Migraine Sufferers See New Therapies on the Horizon

 According to Reuters in the UK, United States Federal approval has been granted for a new generation of drugs that are specifically aimed at reducing the stress caused by migraine forms of a headache.
 Aimovig has been developed by Amgen, a drug that has been tested in three separate trials.
 Taken by patients who suffer from chronic or episodic migraines, it was found to produce fewer episodes in sufferers.
 The drug is likely to be widely administered as a preventative medicine by self-injection.

 Pain gains: new drugs for migraines are on the horizon

 Carlos Alvarado, the new president of Costa Rica, has announced ambitious plans to make his country the first in the world to achieve complete decarbonisation.
 He wants a total ban on carbon fuels, for example, to come into effect as soon as 2021.
 The country is already well on the way to making all of its public transport infrastructure carbon neutral.